Print

 Notes

-Keeping: the cookies can be kept in an airtight container for about a week.
-Fill them several hours ahead of the time you're planning to eat them so they have time to soften a little.
-Take into account that the dulce de leche transfers moisture to the cornstarch cookies and they will be softer when you bite into them.
+• Keeping: the cookies keep well in an airtight container for about a week.
+Fill them several hours ahead of time so they have time to soften a little.
+Take into account that the dulce de leche transfers moisture to the cornstarch cookies, softening them a little.
+And it's a good thing.

 • Author: Paula Montenegro